CIMR-Algos/L2SSS/book/baseline_algorithm_definition.md

 As shown in \ref{Figure3b}, the specular brightness temperature sensitivity to SSS $\partial T_{esp}/\partial SSS$ increases with decreasing electromagnetic frequency, peaking at ~1 GHz (L-band) and with increasing incidence angle.
 As the frequency band 1.400 to 1.427 GHz is protected for radio-astronomy observation, it has been used for SSS remote sensing.

-Given a model for $ε_{sw}(f, S, T)$, in its simplest form, SSS remote sensing, therefore, consists of measuring/estimating the L-band $T_{B}$ emitted by the perfectly flat ocean surface together with an auxilliary SST.
+Given a model for $ε_{sw}(f, S, T)$, in its simplest form, SSS remote sensing, therefore, consists of measuring/estimating the L-band $T_{esp}$ emitted by the perfectly flat ocean surface together with an auxilliary SST.
 The intersection of the two values on a graph such as shown in Figure \ref{Figure3b} can then be used to retrieve SSS.

 <img src="../Figure3b.png" alt="fishy" class="bg-primary" width="400px">